scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 1. All teams will henceforth expose their data and functionality through service interfaces.
 2. Teams must communicate with each other through these interfaces.
-3. There will be no other form of interprocess communication allowed: no direct linking, no direct reads of another team's data store, no shared-memory model, no back-doors whatsoever.
+3. There will be no other form of inter-process communication allowed: no direct linking, no direct reads of another team's data store, no shared-memory model, no back-doors whatsoever.
 The only communication allowed is via service interface calls over the network.